Part 1. How to Deploy Your App

 $ mkdir fundamentals-of-devops $ cd fundamentals-of-devops

-In that folder, create a new subfolder for the part 1 examples, and a subfolder within that for the sample app:
+In that folder, create new subfolders for this blog post and the sample app:

 console